signavio/tech-blog/_posts/2018-12-14-lossless-image-optimization.md

 # What is the low hanging fruit?

-[Google's Web Fundamentals](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization) is a good read to start learning about image optimization.
+[Google’s Web Fundamentals](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization) is a good read to start learning about image optimization.
 After also Googling around, I made a choice to use these tools:

 **ZopfliPNG**: In the GZIP/Deflate compressor, another tool is hidden, that recompresses data within PNGs keeping compliance with Deflate.
 It also does some other optimizations, like removing metadata, leaving out color information for fully transparent pixels etc. but always producing the same final result.